hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

 The code works as follows:

-1. First, you create a :class:`~Morpheus.Detector.Detector` object to tell Morpheus which data sets you want to compare.
+1. First, you create a :class:`~morpheus.Detector.Detector` object to tell morpheus which data sets you want to compare.
-2. Then, you specify in :meth:`~Morpheus.Detector.Detector.run`
+2. Then, you specify in :meth:`~morpheus.Detector.Detector.run`
-   which check you want to run: in this case :class:`~Morpheus.checks.ConditionalProbabilitiesCheck.ConditionalProbabilitiesCheck`.
+   which check you want to run: in this case :class:`~morpheus.checks.ConditionalProbabilitiesCheck.ConditionalProbabilitiesCheck`.
-3. Finally, you print the result with :meth:`~Morpheus.Detector.Detector.evaluate`.
+3. Finally, you print the result with :meth:`~morpheus.Detector.Detector.evaluate`.

 Result
 ++++++